wild-lotus/react-async-utils/README.md

 - **@param `options.disabled`**

-  While false (default), your task will be run as an effect (inside a `useEffect` hook) and via manual triggers (with the returned "trigger" function).
-If true, your task will not be run as an effect nor via manual triggers.
+  While false (default), your task will be run as an effect (inside a `useEffect` hook).
+If true, your task will not be run as an effect, it will always return an `InitAsync`.

 - **@param `options.onSuccess`**